 Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of any Other Jurisdiction.

-A list of all board of directors, members and Executives of an MTC, and Members, if any, of the Licensee, must be made available on request by any individual.
+A list of all board of directors, members and Executives of an MTC, and Members, if any, of the Licensee, shall be made available on request by any individual.
 This requirement may be fulfilled by placing this information on the MTC's website.

 Policies and procedure for the handling of cash on MTC Premises including, but not limited to, storage, collection frequency, and transport to financial institution(s), to be available on inspection.